daviddao/selfdriving/KITTI/README.md

 # KITTI documentation
 A short documentation of the KITTI scripts.

 Note: These scripts are only used to preprocess the KITTI dataset.
-The resulting dataset can be found on `/mnt/ds3lab-scratch/lucala/datasets/KITTI`.
+The resulting dataset can be found at `/mnt/ds3lab-scratch/lucala/datasets/KITTI`.

 # Setting up KITTI
 Download the raw KITTI files [here](http://www.cvlibs.net/datasets/kitti/raw_data.php).
 Download the synced+rectified data and the tracklets.
 We only download the data that has tracklets, since we need the bounding box information for the grid maps.